A Smaller School?

 A virtual open house is an online event showcasing properties to potential buyers or renters.
 Learn key benefits, hosting tips, and top digital tools for success.

-Virtual Open House is the digital event format that lets prospective students, buyers, or members explore your space, meet your team, and ask questions—all from their couch.
+A Virtual Open House is the digital event format that lets prospective students, buyers, or members explore your space, meet your team, and ask questions—all from their couch.
 These online experiences combine live video, interactive tours, and real-time Q&A to create meaningful connections without travel.
 When done right, they can match or exceed in-person attendance rates.

 Key Characteristics of Virtual Open House